Thor (comic book): Publication history

 Walt Simonson took over both writing and art as of #337 (Nov.
 1983).
 His stories placed a greater emphasis on the character's mythological origins.
 Simonson's run as writer-artist lasted until #367 (May 1986), although he continued to write – and occasionally draw – the book until issue #382 (Aug.
 1987).
 Simonson's run, which introduced the character Beta Ray Bill, was regarded as a popular and critical success.
 Simonson's later stories were drawn by Sal Buscema, who describes Simonson's stories as "very stimulating.
 It was a pleasure working on his plots, because they were a lot of fun to illustrate.
 He had a lot of great ideas, and he took Thor in a totally new direction."
 Asked why he was leaving Thor, Simonson said that he felt the series was due for a change in creative direction, and that he wanted to reduce his work load for a time.
 After Simonson's departure, Marvel's editor-in-chief at the time, Tom DeFalco, became the writer.
 Working primarily with artist Ron Frenz, DeFalco stayed on the book until #459 (Feb.
 1993).

-The character of Thor was involved in the year-long Marvel Super Heroes Secret War storyline written by Jim Shooter from May 1984 to April 1985, following his mysterious disappearance in The Mighty Thor #341 and The Mighty Avengers #242.

 As a consequence of the "Heroes Reborn" crossover story arc of the 1990s, Thor was removed from mainstream Marvel continuity and with other Marvel characters re-imagined in an alternate universe for one year.
 The Thor title reverted to Journey into Mystery with issue #503 (Nov.
 1996), and ran four different, sequential features ("The Lost Gods"; "Master of Kung Fu"; "Black Widow", and "Hannibal King") before ceasing publication with #521 (June 1998).

 When the character was returned to the mainstream Marvel Universe, Thor was relaunched with Thor vol. 2, #1 (July 1998).
 As of issue #36, the title used dual numbering in a tribute to the original Thor series, and the caption box for said issue became #36 / #538 (June 2001).
 The title ran until issue #85 / #587, dated December 2004.
 Dan Jurgens wrote the first 79 issues, with Daniel Berman and Michael Avon Oeming completing the series.

 The third volume debuted as Thor #1 (Sept.
 2007), initially written by J. Michael Straczynski and penciled by Olivier Coipel.
 Beginning with what would have been vol. 3, #13 (Jan.
 2009), the third volume reverted to issue #600, reflecting the total number of published issues from all three volumes.
 Kieron Gillen took over from Straczynski in Thor #604 with artists Billy Tan, Richard Elson and Dougie Braithwaite, with his final storyline finishing in issue #614.
 Matt Fraction took over the series with issue #615, after having been announced as starting in Thor #610 and #611.